eProsima/Shapes-Demo-Docs/docs/firststept.rst

 The eProsima Shapes Demo application allows the user to define additional options.
 To see the Options window, please click *Options->Preferences* in the main bar.
 The following image shows the Options Menu.

 .. image:: options.png
-   :scale: 100 %
+   :scale: 75 %
    :alt: Options Window
    :align: center

 The user can customize several aspects of ShapesDemo operation:

 - **Transport Protocol:** UDP is the default transport protocol for Fast RTPS but TCP functionality is available.
 In order to use TCP we must be aware of its point-to-point connection nature: one of the ShapesDemo instance must be a TCP server and all the others must be TCP clients.
 To use TCP follow the next steps:

 	+ Push the *Stop* button in order to end UDP use.
-This will automatically remove all publishers and subscribers of this instance.
+This will automatically remove all publishers and subscribers from this instance.

-	+ To create a TCP server push *TCP Server* button and fill the *listen port* editbox with an available port.
+	+ To create a TCP LAN server push the corresponding button and fill the *Server Port* editbox with an available port.

+	+ To create a TCP WAN server push the corresponding button:

+		- fill the *WAN IP* editbox with the WAN router address.
+		- fill the *Server Port* editbox with an available TCP port.

+		Note that the router NAT and computer firewall settings must allow external connections to the server port.

-	+ To create a TCP client push *TCP Client* button:
+	+ To create a TCP client push push the corresponding button:

-		- fill the *IP server* editbox with the IP address of the server.
+		- fill the *Server IP* editbox with the IP address of the server.
 		- if client and server do not share the same net because the server is behind a NAT the WAN IP address of the server gateway must be specified.
 		- fill the *Server port* editbox with the corresponding server listening port.